medurubharath/Git-Commands-Detailed-Repo/Readme.md

 	git branch -d branch_name		git tag -d tag_name git push an --all			git push --tags git push an branch_name			git push an tag_name (an -> alise name)

+stash:  The code which is in working-area(untrackedL) will keep in temporary area.
+Until drop this save stash will be present
+save: Will save the changes

+	git stash                 [or]
+	git stash save "message"
+list: git stash list will show how many back-up are there

+	git stash list	 # how many back-up are there
+	Example:
+		stash{0}
+		stash{1}
+		stash{2}
+apply: git stash apply will take recent one

+	git stash apply stash_name
+	Example:
+		git stash apply stash{1}
+drop: git stash drop will take recent one

+	git stash drop stash_name
+	Example:
+		git stash drop stash{1}

+pop: git stash pop will take recent one

+	git stash pop stash_name
+	Example:
+		git stash pop stash{1}